 Christmas markets are known for offering unique and artisan gifts.
 Some of the best things to sell at UK Christmas markets include:

-People come to Christmas markets to look for unique gifts that others won’t think of buying.
+People come to Christmas markets to look for unique gifts that they can’t get on the high street.
 This could include handmade candles, paintings, pottery or jewellery.

-Books often make for popular Christmas gifts and while the likes of Amazon and Kindle have made ebooks popular, there’s nothing quite like holding a physical copy of a book in your hands.
-Second-hand book stalls also go down well as many people are looking for a Christmas market bargain or an old treasure looking to be rehomed.
+Books often make for popular Christmas gifts.
+Even though the likes of Amazon have made ebooks popular, there’s still a huge demand for real, physical books.
+Second-hand book stalls also go down well as many people are looking for a Christmas market bargain.
+Some people also like to look for an old treasure looking to be rehomed.

 Your best stock